ffloreani/ZuskApp/README.md

 # ZuskApp
-Simple Android reader application for Exaltation of the Holy Cross church in Osijek, Croatia([website])
+Simple Android reader application for Exaltation of the Holy Cross church in Osijek, Croatia ([website])

 ### v1.0
-  - Reading news articles & church annoucements
+  - Reading news articles

 ### Requirements
 This application requires an active internet connection.